evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ### initializers

-Initializers' main role in the smart agent is setting up business logic and make it available for being called from actions.
+Initializers' main role in the smart-agent is setting up business logic and make it available for being called from actions.
 Mainly you will setup your required functions for your smart-agent in an initializer and then call the function from the action.

-Actionhero provides a global `api` object there where you can attach new functions to it and you can use these in actions, other initializers or tasks (see [Tasks](https://www.actionherojs.com/tutorials/tasks)<sup>[+]</sup>) for example.
+Actionhero provides a global `api` object to which you can attach new functions to it and you can use these in actions, other initializers or tasks (see [Tasks](https://www.actionherojs.com/tutorials/tasks)<sup>[+]</sup>) for example.

-All initializers for your smart agent are located in the `initializers` folder in your smart-agent.
+All initializers for your smart-agent are located in the `initializers` folder in your smart-agent.
 An example initializer looks like the following:

 ```javascript